elehcimd/stratosphere/README.md

 * **vk.com contacts explorer**: Explore previously seen vk.com contacts, highlighting their connections
 * **Entity overview**: Navigat

 You can also use the platform to quickly reverse-engineer HTTP/HTTPS web requests, including REST APIs.
-This lets you unlock the potential of private REST APIs, investigate GDPR breaches, and **implement new scrapers to extend the knowledge base and power new web apps**.
+This lets you unlock the potential of private REST APIs, investigate GDPR breaches, and implement new scrapers to extend the knowledge base and power new web apps.

 ---